Education

 • Accommodating vision disabilities

-• Tips for living with low vision
+• Tips for daily living

-• Web, document and social media accessibility for persons with blindness or low vision
+• Web, document and social media accessibility

 • Forming a low vision support group

-• Vision and falls prevention
+• Falls prevention

 • Accessible transportation options